+[ 1 5.
+Alt.
+Each Party shall reduce, and where feasible in accordance with its national circumstances, needs and capabilities not allow the manufacture, export or import of plastic products of the following criteria:]

 2. [Each Party shall, in accordance with the provisions of this Article [X on Reporting] [talking into account national circumstances and capabilities], provide the Secretariat with a report detailing the measures adopted in implementing [paragraph 1] [this article], [the rational and evidentiary basis for the measure,] the outcomes achieved, and any challenges encountered.
 The Secretariat shall make such reports publicly available.]